-Common Expenses and Condominium Liens – Considerations During the COVID-19 Pandemic
+Common Expenses and Liens – Considerations During the COVID-19 Pandemic

-The Condominium Authority of Ontario (CAO) is aware that at this time there may be condominium unit owners who are facing difficulties due to COVID-19, including financial pressures that may prevent them from being able to pay their common expense fees.
-As self-governing communities, condo boards have the challenging task of balancing the collective owners’ interests and an individual unit owner’s particular circumstance.
+The Condominium Authority of Ontario (CAO) is aware that at this time there may be condo unit owners who are facing difficulties due to COVID-19, including financial pressures that may prevent them from being able to pay their common expenses fees.
+As self-governing communities, condominium corporations have the challenging task of balancing the collective owners’ interests and an individual unit owner’s particular circumstance.
 Considering this, the CAO has developed the following materials to assist condo communities in Ontario in trying to strike a balance during the COVID-19 pandemic.

-Common expenses represent the financial obligation that is shared among all owners and are therefore crucial in ensuring the effective operation and maintenance of a condo corporation.
-Common expense fees are used for maintaining the condo’s common elements such as the parking garage, lobby, elevators, walkways and exterior grounds, as well as important services such as cleaning, building maintenance and condo management services.
-In these difficult times, condo corporations recognize that some owners may be facing challenges paying their common expense fees.
-At the same time, the board has an obligation to ensure that the condo corporation has enough funds to operate and maintain the corporation.
-When taken together, the condo corporation must balance the interests of the condo corporation as a whole and the general ownership, while also taking into consideration the financial situation of the specific owner.
+Common expenses represent the financial obligation that is shared among all owners and are therefore crucial in ensuring the effective operation and maintenance of a condominium corporation.
+Common expenses fees are used for maintaining the condominium corporation’s common elements such as the parking garage, lobby, elevators, walkways and exterior grounds, as well as important services such as cleaning, building maintenance and condo management services.
+In these difficult times, condominium corporations recognize that some owners may be facing challenges paying their common expenses fees.
+At the same time, the board has an obligation to ensure that the condominium corporation has enough funds to operate and maintain the condominium corporation.
+When taken together, the condominium corporation must balance the interests of the condominium corporation as a whole and the general ownership, while also taking into consideration the financial situation of the specific owner.

-In the event that an owner defaults on their contribution to the common expenses, the CAO has developed the following 3 step process to assist condo corporations in trying to strike a balance between protecting the interests of the condo corporation and supporting individual owners during this difficult pandemic situation:
+In the event that an owner defaults on their contribution to the common expenses, the CAO has developed the following 3 step process to assist condominium corporations in trying to strike a balance between protecting the interests of the condominium corporation and supporting individual owners during this difficult pandemic situation:

 Step 1: Proactively Communicating with the Owner throughout

-Upon default: As the condo corporation only has 3 months to register the certificate of lien and preserve the interests of the corporation, the board should communicate immediately with any owner who defaults on their contribution to the common expenses.
-The board should communicate early about the importance of common expense fees and their critical role in maintaining the corporation’s operations.
-Also, the board should consider advising the owner of potential relief mechanisms, such as mortgage payment deferrals or payment plans, that may provide the owner with the economic assistance to allow them to continue paying the common expense fees and any arrears.
+Upon default: As the condominium corporation only has 3 months to register the certificate of lien and preserve the interests of the condominium corporation, the board should communicate immediately with any owner who defaults on their contribution to the common expenses.
+The board should communicate early about the importance of common expenses fees and their critical role in maintaining the condominium corporation’s operations.
+Also, the board should consider advising the owner of potential relief mechanisms, such as mortgage payment deferrals or payment plans, that may provide the owner with the economic assistance to allow them to continue paying the common expenses fees and any arrears.

-Within the 2nd month after the default: If the first attempt to communicate with the owner has not been successful, the condo corporation should consider sending a reminder in the 2nd month.
-If the owner does not respond, or if an agreement cannot be reached, the condo corporation should inform the owner of the steps that the corporation must take to protect the interests of all owners of the corporation (i.e., register a certificate of lien).
+Within the 2nd month after the default: If the first attempt to communicate with the owner has not been successful, the condominium corporation should consider sending a reminder in the 2nd month.
+If the owner does not respond, or if an agreement cannot be reached, the condominium corporation should inform the owner of the steps that the condominium corporation must take to protect the interests of all owners of the condominium corporation (i.e., register a certificate of lien).

-If the owner has been engaging with the condo board, but is still unable to make any payments towards the common expense fees, the condo corporation should advise the owner that the corporation will have to move forward with registering a certificate of lien to protect the interests of all owners of the corporation.
-The corporation should tell the owner what the expense of doing so will be and whether and how it will be charged to the owner, such as any applicable interest charges and legal fees.
+If the owner has been engaging with the condo board but is still unable to make any payments towards the common expenses fees, the condominium corporation should advise the owner that the condominium corporation will have to move forward with registering a certificate of lien to protect the interests of all owners of the condominium corporation.
+The condominium corporation should tell the owner what the cost of doing so will be and whether and how it will be charged to the owner, such as any applicable interest charges and legal fees.

-Note, if the corporation and the owner can reach an agreement in writing on a payment plan, then the 3 month lien period can be extended as the 3 month period begins once the unit is in arrears.
-For example, if a condo corporation agrees that payment is now due by May 1st and the owner does not make the agreed upon payment on that date, the 3 month lien period will begin to run from May 2nd.
-If the corporation does not have experience regarding entering into a payment plan with an owner, it is recommended that the corporation seek legal advice before doing so.
+Note, if the condominium corporation and the owner can reach an agreement in writing on a payment plan, then the 3-month lien period can be extended as the 3 month period begins once the unit is in arrears.
+For example, if a condominium corporation agrees that payment is now due by May 1st and the owner does not make the agreed upon payment on that date, the 3 month lien period will begin to run from May 2nd.
+If the condominium corporation does not have experience regarding entering into a payment plan with an owner, it is recommended that the condominium corporation seek legal advice before doing so.

-Within the 3rd month after the default: If the owner is not responsive to the communications sent by the condo corporation, or if the owner is unable to make any payments towards the common expenses, the corporation will need to issue the Notice of Lien to the owner in the mandatory form at least 10 days before the day a certificate of lien is to be registered.
-If payment has not been received within 10 days of issuing the Notice of Lien, the condo corporation should consider registering the certificate of lien to protect the interests of all owners in the condo corporation.
+Within the 3rd month after the default: If the owner is not responsive to the communications sent by the condominium corporation, or if the owner is unable to make any payments towards the common expenses, the condominium corporation will need to issue the Notice of Lien to the owner in the mandatory form at least 10 days before the day a certificate of lien is to be registered.
+If payment has not been received within 10 days of issuing the Notice of Lien, the condominium corporation should consider registering the certificate of lien to protect the interests of all owners in the condominium corporation.

 Step 2: Registering a Certificate of Lien

-If the owner is unable to pay the arrears, or if an agreement cannot be reached between the condo corporation and the owner to pay the arrears, the condo corporation will have to take action to secure its priority over other owed parties by registering a certificate of lien.
-The Act provides the following steps to register:
+If the owner is unable to pay the arrears, or if an agreement cannot be reached between the condominium corporation and the owner to pay the arrears, the condominium corporation will have to take action to secure its priority over other owed parties by registering a certificate of lien.
+The Condo Act provides the following steps to register:

 A registered certificate of lien includes the following owed amounts:

-• all interest and reasonable legal costs/expenses that the corporation incurs while collecting the amounts owed to the corporation (including the costs of preparing and registering the certificate of lien).
+- all interest and reasonable legal costs/expenses that the condominium corporation incurs while collecting the amounts owed to the condominium corporation (including the costs of preparing and registering the certificate of lien).

 Step 3: Once the Certificate of Lien is Registered

-While many corporations want to assist owners through difficult situations arising as a result of COVID-19, they must balance the overall financial needs of the condo corporation and assess the potential risks to all owners of the corporation when considering what steps to take after the certificate of lien has been registered.
+While many condominium corporations want to assist owners through difficult situations arising as a result of COVID-19, they must balance the overall financial needs of the condominium corporation and assess the potential risks to all owners of the condominium corporation when considering what steps to take after the certificate of lien has been registered.

 The CAO recognizes that these are challenging times, involving financial and legal considerations.
-These steps have been developed to help inform owners and other condo community members of the importance of common expenses in maintaining a financially sound condo corporation and possible steps and considerations for the difficult situations that may arise as a result of COVID-19.
-We encourage condo corporations to seek financial and legal advice, as needed, to assist them in managing these matters as the above information is only meant to provide condo corporations with general guidance and is neither intended to provide nor constitutes legal advice.
+These steps have been developed to help inform owners and other condo community members of the importance of common expenses in maintaining a financially sound condominium corporation and possible steps and considerations for the difficult situations that may arise as a result of COVID-19.
+We encourage condominium corporations to seek financial and legal advice, as needed, to assist them in managing these matters as the above information is only meant to provide condominium corporations with general guidance and is neither intended to provide nor constitutes legal advice.